View

 Target segmentation

-We divide our target users into three segments: young adult migrants (aged in their late teens to early 30s) who are just starting to cook in a foreign country, individuals who care about health and good eating habits, and people who want to make foreign friends with similar interests and prefer to quickly learn about appropriate meal plans and recipes.
+I divide our target users into three segments: young adult migrants (aged in their late teens to early 30s) who are just starting to cook in a foreign country, individuals who care about health and good eating habits, and people who want to make foreign friends with similar interests and prefer to quickly learn about appropriate meal plans and recipes.

 Target segmentation